 Dandy: Digital Dentistry, Simplified

-As the world of dentures shifts from porcelain to acrylic and even zirconia crowns, the methods dentists use to help their patients find the right fit are also evolving.
+As the world of dentures shifts from porcelain to acrylic and even zirconia dental crowns, the methods dentists use to help their patients find the right fit are also evolving.
 Seeking similar answers to zirconia crowns disadvantages and advantages?
 Our Learning Center will help you make the right decision for patients as you incorporate digital dentistry into zirconia crown preps and denture scans.

 At Dandy, we stand at the vanguard of the digital dentistry movement.
 Our first-of-its-kind platform is modernizing the dental lab process from start to finish.
 When you partner with Dandy to go digital with your dental practice, you unlock a range of premium benefits that can boost your business and please your patients.